agiledigital-labs/probabilistic-forecast/README.md

 We are 89% confident all 27 to 61 tickets will take no more than 11 sprints (22 weeks) to complete.
 ```

+## Other Environment Variables

+ - `NUM_WEEKS_OF_HISTORY`
+   - The number of weeks of Jira history to use for the simulations and other
+     predictions.
+   - Default: 10
+ - `CONFIDENCE_PERCENTAGE_THRESHOLD`
+   - The prediction with likelihood just above this level is highlighted in the output.
+   - Default: 80
+ - `NUM_SIMULATIONS`
+   - The number of rounds of Monte Carlo simulation to perform.
+   - Default: 1000
+ - `SPRINT_LENGTH_IN_WEEKS`
+   - The number of weeks in a sprint for the project.
+   - Default: 2
+ - `TICKET_TARGET`
+   - Will predict how long the team will take to complete this many tickets *from the current
+     in-progress tickets*.
+This number will be adjusted to account for the rate of new tickets
+     being created.
+Ignored if `JIRA_TICKET_ID` and `JIRA_BOARD_ID` are set.
+   - Default: 60

 ## Install

 ```